-Once you have reported a breach and our Breach Management Team has investigated it and has determined that a breach has occurred, our Data Protection Officer will log the breach in the Data Breach Register and will carry out an initial assessment of the breach to evaluate its severity.
+Once you have reported a breach and our Breach Management Team has investigated it and has decided that we are aware that a breach has occurred, our Data Protection Officer will log the breach in the Data Breach Register and will carry out an initial assessment of the breach to evaluate its severity.
 The Data Breach Checklist may be used to document the investigation.